 Grant revenue is recognized in the period in which the related services are provided or when the related expenditures are incurred.
-Revenue received in advance is reported as deferred revenue.
-Grants receivable represents unreimbursed expenditures at September 30, 2020 and 2019.
+Revenue received in advance is reported as a refundable advance.
+Grants receivable represents unreimbursed expenditures at September 30, 2021 and 2020.
 An allowance for doubtful accounts is established when deemed appropriate.